Early Retirement Calculator

 Retiring in Philippines: What Americans Need to Know

-A $345,000 FIRE number sounds almost impossible until you run the math on the Philippines.
-At the 4% withdrawal rate, that portfolio kicks off roughly $1,150 a month, and in a city like Davao you can live on that without cutting corners.
-Your week looks something like this: a proper air-conditioned one-bedroom apartment in a decent neighborhood for around $300 to $400, fresh lumpia and grilled bangus from the market for under $3, a Grab bike across town for $0.50, and a nice dinner out at a local restaurant for maybe $8 total.
-You can afford a gym membership, a weekly massage, reliable fiber internet, and still have money left over.
-Compare that to the median American city, where you would need a $1,050,000 portfolio generating $3,500 a month just to cover the basics.
-The Philippines gives you that same functional freedom at a 61% discount, and that gap of $705,000 in capital you never had to accumulate is essentially years of your life returned to you.
+Fifty cents gets you across Davao on a Grab bike.
+Around that number, an entire retirement becomes possible: $345,000 invested throws off roughly $1,150 monthly at a 4% withdrawal, funding a proper air-conditioned one-bedroom in a decent neighborhood for $300 to $400, fresh lumpia and grilled bangus from the market under $3, and a nice restaurant dinner for maybe $8.
+Add a gym membership, a weekly massage, and reliable fiber internet, with money still left over.
+The median American city demands a $1,050,000 portfolio generating $3,500 monthly to cover basics.
+This delivers equivalent functional freedom at a 61% discount, and the $705,000 you never had to accumulate amounts to years of life returned.

-Housing is where the math starts clicking fastest.
-A furnished studio or one-bedroom in a respectable Makati or BGC building in Manila runs $500 to $700 a month, while in Davao or Cebu you can find something comparable for $300 to $450.
-Food costs genuinely shock people coming from the US.
-Eating mostly local food, including fresh fish, rice, vegetables, and street snacks, costs $150 to $200 a month without trying.
-Cooking at home cuts that lower.
-Add $30 to $50 for public transit or Grab, a local SIM with data for $10, and you still have $200 to $300 monthly breathing room on a $1,150 budget.
-For context, $1,150 a month is roughly what a single American pays for a one-bedroom apartment in a mid-tier US city, before food or anything else.
+Housing clicks fastest.
+A furnished studio or one-bedroom in a respectable Makati or BGC building runs $500 to $700 monthly in Manila, while Davao or Cebu offer comparable space at $300 to $450.
+Food costs genuinely shock Americans: eating mostly local, meaning fresh fish, rice, vegetables, and street snacks, costs $150 to $200 monthly without effort, and cooking at home cuts it further.
+Add $30 to $50 for transit or Grab and $10 for a data SIM, and $200 to $300 of monthly breathing room remains on a $1,150 budget.
+For scale, $1,150 approximates what a single American pays for a mid-tier city one-bedroom before food or anything else enters the picture.

-Healthcare scores a 7 out of 10 here, which means private hospitals in major cities like Manila and Cebu are genuinely solid, often staffed by US or UK-trained physicians, and dramatically cheaper than stateside care.
-A doctor visit runs $10 to $25, and common procedures cost a fraction of American prices.
-The friction is not the quality, it is the setup.
-Banking from abroad requires patience, especially if you want a local account.
-The good news is that English proficiency is exceptionally high across the country, so bureaucracy, while present, is navigable without a translator.
-The SRRV (Special Resident Retiree Visa) requires a $20,000 deposit for those under 50, or $10,000 for those 50 and older, placed in a Philippine bank or investment.
-The tourist entry gives you 30 days visa-free, with extensions available, but planning your longer-term residency structure before arrival saves significant headaches.
+The 7-of-10 healthcare score means private hospitals in Manila and Cebu are genuinely solid, frequently staffed by US or UK-trained physicians, and dramatically cheaper than stateside care, with doctor visits at $10 to $25 and common procedures a fraction of American prices.
+The friction is setup rather than quality.
+Banking from abroad requires patience, particularly for a local account.
+The good news is exceptionally high English proficiency nationwide, making bureaucracy navigable without a translator.
+The SRRV, the Special Resident Retiree Visa, requires a $20,000 deposit for applicants under 50 or $10,000 for those 50 and older, placed in a Philippine bank or investment.
+Tourist entry grants 30 visa-free days with extensions available, though planning your longer-term residency structure before arrival saves significant headaches.

-The Americans who genuinely thrive here are comfortable with a slower, warmer, more spontaneous rhythm of daily life.
-You need to be okay with tropical heat year-round, occasional typhoons if you are in vulnerable regions, and a safety score of 6 out of 10 that rewards basic street awareness rather than paranoia.
-People who stay long-term tend to love the social warmth of Filipino communities, the ease of English everywhere, and the access to both mountains and beaches within a few hours.
-People who leave usually cite the traffic in Manila, internet reliability outside major cities, and a sense of political unpredictability.
-If you need the density and infrastructure of a big Western city, Makati is your best shot; if you want space and lower costs, Davao delivers.
+Thriving here means comfort with a slower, warmer, more spontaneous daily rhythm.
+You need to accept year-round tropical heat, occasional typhoons in vulnerable regions, and a safety score of 6 of 10 rewarding basic street awareness rather than paranoia.
+Long-termers love the social warmth of Filipino communities, the ease of English everywhere, and access to both mountains and beaches within a few hours.
+Departures cite Manila traffic, internet reliability outside major cities, and a sense of political unpredictability.
+Anyone needing the density and infrastructure of a large Western city should look at Makati; anyone wanting space and lower costs will find Davao delivers.

-Before you fly, get an Airalo eSIM for your first days so you are not scrambling for connectivity at the airport, and set up SafetyWing for around $45 a month to cover you while you evaluate local private insurance options.
-Research the SRRV requirements directly through the Philippine Retirement Authority, and spend your first one to three months in Airbnb or a serviced apartment before signing any long-term lease.
-Join the large, active expat Facebook communities in whichever city you are eyeing because real-time local knowledge on neighborhoods, landlords, and clinics will save you months of trial and error.
-Americans retiring in the Philippines who do the legwork before committing find that the FIRE number here is not just achievable, it is the kind of number that actually buys freedom rather than just adequacy.
+Get a Saily eSIM for your first days rather than scrambling for connectivity at the airport, and set up SafetyWing at roughly $45 monthly to cover you while evaluating local private insurance.
+Research SRRV requirements directly through the Philippine Retirement Authority, and spend your first one to three months in an Airbnb or serviced apartment before signing any long-term lease.
+Join the large, active expat Facebook communities in whichever city you are considering, since real-time local knowledge on neighborhoods, landlords, and clinics saves months of trial and error.
+Americans who do this legwork before committing find the number here does not merely achieve adequacy.
+It buys genuine freedom.

 Similar Countries by Monthly Budget